 Many pharmaceutical engineering projects face substantial delays in expected ramp-up of production and lower than expected productivity resulting in missed business opportunities in a more and more competitive market.
 In our experience, one central reason that projects struggle with meeting operational targets is lack of focus in the very early project phases on initiating the development of the future operating model.

 What we see is that incentives for the engineering team and operations are misaligned.
-There is a bias towards meeting targets for construction, process design, equipment selection, purchase and installation while the effort to build an effective and future-proof operating model is ignored or down-prioritised with a notion that “we are too busy to look at that right now”.
+There is a bias towards meeting targets for construction, process design, equipment selection, purchase and installation while the effort to build an effective and future-proof operating model is ignored or down-prioritized with a notion that “we are too busy to look at that right now”.
 In addition, resources for addressing operational issues may be very limited during the project phase and they seldom have any experience in designing future operations in a structured way.
 Their competences lay within running existing operations – not designing new ones.

 In the late stage, project managers and operations managers end up struggling to fill the gaps in the operating model, resulting in less than optimal solutions and a stressful working environment in teams already struggling with fatigue.
 But there are several initiatives that can mitigate this.
 Leaders need to apply efforts across both the investment project and how to run future operations, by creating plans in the very early phases for both engineering activities and for preparation for operations and ensuring that these plans are continuously aligned.

 It needs to be very clear what “execution-ready” means and what the steps are to achieve this readiness.
 This means defining precisely what “ready” means and which stakeholders have assigned accountability for which criteria or tasks.
 Leaders must embed a mindset change to ensure that named members of the operations team take ownership of operational readiness by defining their role as “accelerating readiness for operation” rather than “waiting for everything to be ready so they can sign off”.